lancegatlin/typemax/README.md

 ## Overview

-Typemax (TMX) is a configuration for single-hand chording keyboards that have a number of keys that is less than the number of letters in the English alphabet.
+Typemax (TMX) is a configuration for single-hand chording keyboards (e.g. [Twiddler](http://twiddler.tekgear.com/)) that have a number of keys that is less than the number of letters in the English alphabet.
 TMX attempts to maximize the words-per-minute (WPM) typing speed when typing with only single character chords (i.e. without using multi-character chords (MCC)).
 Since there are less keys than letters, many letters are assigned to single key chords (1KC) but other letters must be assigned to two key chords